ayebear/picoes/README.md

 })
 ```

 **Note:** Most edge cases are handled correctly.
 Deleting an entity that hasn't been iterated over yet, will not be iterated over.
-Also, entities that do not satisify the condition of having all required components will not be included (even if it is changed during the loop).
+Also, entities that do not satisfy the condition of having all required components will not be included (even if it is changed during the loop).
 Newly added entities will not be included in the loop either.

 It is also possible to get the entire entity by adding it as the last parameter: